#307 · 3-26-26 · The Enlightenment

 The Costs of Calculation

-The deeper cost was harder to see.
-Grimm occupied, for his entire adult life, a position between worlds.
-He was German in a French cultural world.
-He was a commoner managing relationships with crowned heads.
-He was an intellectual entrepreneur in a world that did not yet have that category.
-He belonged, in the fullest sense, nowhere — and this homelessness, which his Te could manage and his Ni could rationalize, could not be addressed by either function.
+The deeper cost: Grimm occupied, his entire adult life, a position between worlds — German in a French cultural world, a commoner managing crowned heads, an intellectual entrepreneur before that category existed.
+He belonged nowhere.
 The intermediary is never fully of either world he connects.
-Grimm knew this intellectually.
 Whether inferior Fi ever made him feel it is not recorded.

 Why ENTJ Over INTJ